LingyuLi-math/starter-academic/content/publication/compact/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *Computational and Structural Biotechnology Journal*
+publication: In *Computational and Applied Mathematics*
-publication_short: In *COMPUT STRUCT BIOTEC*
+publication_short: In *COMPUT APPL MATH*

-abstract: In this work, we provide a computational method of regularized logistic regression for discovering biomarkers of spontaneous preterm birth (SPTB) from gene expression data.
-The successful identification of SPTB biomarkers will greatly benefit the interference of infant gestational age for reducing the risks of pregnant women and preemies.
-In recent years, various approaches have been proposed for the feature selection of identifying the subset of meaningful genes that can achieve accurate classification for disease samples from controls.
-Here, we comprehensively summarize the regularized logistic regression with seven effective penalties developed for the selection of strongly indicative genes of SPTB from microarray data.
-We compare their properties and assess their classification performances in multiple datasets.
-It shows that elastic net, lasso, $L_{1/2}$ and SCAD penalties get the better performance than others and can be successfully used to identify biomarkers of SPTB.
-Particularly, we make a functional enrichment analysis on these biomarkers and construct a logistic regression classifier based on them.
-The classifier generates an indicator of preterm risk score (PRS) for predicting SPTB.
-Based on the trained predictor, we verify the identified biomarkers on an independent dataset.
-The biomarkers achieve the AUC value of 0.933 in the SPTB classification.
-The results demonstrate the effectiveness and efficiency of the built-up strategy of biomarker discovery with regularized logistic regression.
-Obviously, the proposed method of discovering biomarkers for SPTB can be easily extended for other complex diseases.
+abstract: In this work, we provide a compact finite difference scheme (CFDS) of 2D time-fractional convection-diffusion equation (TF-CDE) for solving fluid dynamics problem especially groundwater pollution.
+The successful predication of the pollutants concentration in groundwater will greatly benefit the protection of water resources for provide the fast and intuitive decision-makings in response to sudden water pollution events.
+Here, we creatively use the dimensionality reduction technology (DRT) to rewrite the original 2D problem as two equations, and we handle each one as a 1D problem.
+Particularly, the spatial derivative is approximated by fourth-order compact finite difference method (CFDM) and time-fractional derivative is approximated by $L_{1}$ interpolation of Caputo fractional derivative.
+Based on the approximations, we obtain the CFDS with fourth-order in spatial and $(2-\af)$-order in temporal by adding two 1D results.
+In addition, the unique solvability, unconditional stability and convergence order $\mathcal{O}(\tau^{2-\af} + h_{1}^4 + h_{2}^4)$ of the proposed scheme are studied.
+Finally, several numerical examples are carried out to support the theoretical results and demonstrate the effectiveness of the CFDS based DRT strategy.
+Obviously, the method developed in 2D TF-CDE of groundwater pollution problem can be easily extended for other complex problems.
 # Summary.
 An optional shortened abstract.
-summary: In this work, we provide a computational method of regularized logistic regression for discovering biomarkers of spontaneous preterm birth (SPTB) from gene expression data.
+summary: In this work, we provide a compact finite difference scheme (CFDS) of 2D time-fractional convection-diffusion equation (TF-CDE) for solving fluid dynamics problem especially groundwater pollution.

 tags: []

 # Display this page in the Featured widget?
-featured: true
+compact: true

 # Custom links (uncomment lines below)
 # links: